mjwhite8119/wpilib-ws-robot-romi/README.md

     npm run-script gen-shmem

 The FIRMWARE_IDENT will change.
 The firmware and the nodejs server must show the same firmware identification number.
 To confirm this, look at the *Firmware Compatible* on the WebUI Romi page.

-## **Introduction**
+You can check the version:

+    view ~/.nvm/versions/node/v14.15.0/lib/node_modules/@wpilib/wpilib-ws-robot-romi/dist/robot/romi-shmem-buffer.js

+## **Basic Introduction to the Node Application**
 This repository contains a reference implementation of a robot that can be controlled via the WPILib HALSim WebSocket extensions.
 The chassis and controller are based around the [Romi robot](https://www.pololu.com/category/202/romi-chassis-and-accessories) and associated [Control Board](https://www.pololu.com/product/3544) from Pololu.

 ## **Usage with WPILib**